-- Our ability to engage in acquisitions and other strategic transactions is subject to limitations because we are agreeing to certain restrictions intended to support the tax-free nature of the distribution. - The anticipated benefits of the acquisition of La Quinta's hotel franchising and management businesses may not be realized fully or at all and may take longer to realize than expected. - The acquisition of La Quinta's hotel franchising and management businesses may not be consummated. - There is no existing market for our common stock, and a trading market that will provide you with adequate liquidity may not develop for our common stock.
+- Our ability to engage in acquisitions and other strategic transactions is subject to limitations because we are agreeing to certain restrictions intended to support the tax-free nature of the distribution. - The anticipated benefits of the acquisition of La Quinta's hotel franchising and management businesses may not be realized fully or at all and may take longer to realize than expected. - The acquisition of La Quinta's hotel franchising and management businesses may not be consummated on the proposed terms, within the expected timeframe, or at all. - There is no existing market for our common stock, and a trading market that will provide you with adequate liquidity may not develop for our common stock.
 In addition, once our common stock begins trading, the market price of shares of our common stock may fluctuate widely. - Your percentage ownership in Wyndham Hotels may be diluted in the future. - Provisions in our amended and restated certificate of incorporation, amended and restated by-laws and Delaware law may prevent or delay an acquisition of Wyndham Hotels, which could decrease the trading price of our common stock.